lastgleam/socket.io-chat/README.md

 ## how to use

-first, access to the path (default path is `localhost:30000`)
+First you access to the path

-and enter the chatroom via chatroom list of the top page.
+Choose the chatroom on chatroom list of the top page

-if thre are no rooms created, you should create new chatroom `create a room` button
+If there is no room created, you can create new chatroom by clicking 'creat a room' button.

-next, input your name as following message prompt.
+Once you get into the create page, input your name as the following message prompt appears.

-finally, you can chat with someone who already entered the same chatroom.
+Then you can chat with anyone who access the same chatroom.

+Now, feel free to chat :D!